hyliush/ccks-2021-task3-baseline/README.md

-# Simple Structure for NLP
+# A frame for NLP

 provide a simple and commom frame for training and test process in NLP